Studying Products For Similarities Or Differences Is Known As Shopping.

 • Prioritization: Consumers often focus on a limited set of key features deemed most important for their needs.
 This simplifies the comparison process but risks overlooking potentially beneficial features.

 • Simplification: Consumers may rely on heuristics or mental shortcuts to simplify the comparison process.
-For example, focusing solely on price or brand reputation.
+Take this: focusing solely on price or brand reputation.

-• External resources: Consumers may utilize external resources such as online reviews, comparison websites, and expert opinions to aid in the decision-making process.
+• External resources: Consumers may use external resources such as online reviews, comparison websites, and expert opinions to aid in the decision-making process.

 The Psychological Drivers of Product Comparison: